BrinanSjostrom/Harvey-AES/README.md

 [+] File written!

 ```
-This command shows all the proper options you need to have to be able to encrpyt the test.txt file.
-Changing the mode from e to d will decrypt the file instead of encrypting it.
+Shows the flags you need to encrpyt a file named `test.txt`.
+With the mode flag, `e` is for encrypt and `d` is for decrypt.